Triton (mythology)

-Triton (/ˈtraɪtɒn/; Τρίτων) is a Greek god of the sea, the son of Poseidon and Amphitrite, god and goddess of the sea respectively.
+Triton (/ˈtraɪtɒn/; Τρίτων) is a Greek god of the sea, the son of Poseidon and Amphitrite.
 Triton lived with his parents in a golden palace on the bottom of the sea.
 Later he is often depicted as having a conch shell he would blow like a trumpet.

 Triton is usually represented as a merman, with the upper body of a human and the tailed lower body of a fish.
 At some time during the Greek and Roman era, Triton(s) became a generic term for a merman (mermen) in art and literature.
 In English literature, Triton is portrayed as the messenger or herald for the god Poseidon.

 Triton of Lake Tritonis of ancient Libya is a namesake mythical figure that appeared and aided the Argonauts.
-Moreover, according to Apollonius Rhodius, he married the Oceanid of said region, Libya.
+Moreover, according to Apollonius Rhodius, he married the Oceanid of the said region, Libya.

 Sea god

 Triton was the son of Poseidon and Amphitrite according to Hesiod's Theogony.
 He was the ruler (possessor) of the depths of the sea, who is either "dreadful" or "mighty" (δεινός) according to the epithet given him by Hesiod.

 Triton dwelt with his parents in underwater golden palaces.
 Poseidon's golden palace was located at Aegae on Euboea in one passage of Homer's Iliad 12.21.

-Unlike his father Poseidon who is always fully anthropomorphic in ancient art (this has only changed in modern popular culture), Triton's lower half is that of a fish, while the top half is presented in a human figure.
+Unlike his father Poseidon who is always fully anthropomorphic in ancient art, Triton's lower half is that of a fish, while the top half is presented in a human figure.